White House report tries to shift Pres. Trump's health care rhetoric

 The report looks at three big changes under Trump that affect former President Barack Obama's health care law.
 They are congressional repeal of the law's unpopular fines on people who go uninsured, "association health plans" for small businesses and low-cost short-term health insurance that doesn't have to cover basic benefits like prescription drugs.

-"These reforms do not 'sabotage' the ACA but rather provide a more efficient focus of tax-funded care to those in need," the report says.
+"These reforms do not 'sabotage' the ACA but rather provide a more efficient focus of tax-funded care to those in need," says the report, casting the administration's changes as "de-regulation."

-The report comes as House Democrats under Speaker Nancy Pelosi, D-Calif., are moving to shore up the ACA, including trying to undo some of Trump's insurance changes.
+It comes as House Democrats under Speaker Nancy Pelosi, D-Calif., are moving to shore up the ACA, including trying to undo some of Trump's insurance changes.
 Although such a rollback seems unlikely to succeed under divided government, there has been bipartisan support for measures that would help reduce premiums and guarantee coverage for pre-existing conditions.
 Restoring the ad budget for HealthCare.gov slashed by Trump is also a possibility.

 About 10 million people continue to get private insurance through the ACA's subsidized markets, or exchanges, and another 12 million are covered by its Medicaid expansion.
-The GOP's drive to repeal the ACA in 2017 fell flat, and Democrats effectively blocked another try by gaining control of the House.

-Casey Mulligan, chief economist for the White House council, said it turns out that the penalty for people going uninsured wasn't really essential for the Obama health law to function.
-The subsidies were more important.
+Casey Mulligan, chief economist for the White House council, said it turns out that the health law's penalty for people going uninsured wasn't really essential for the program to function.
+He said the subsidies were more important.

 "Removing the tax penalty and opening up more affordable options was able to save taxpayer dollars, give families more choice, without destabilizing the exchanges," he said.